-The series is obviously Marr’s baby, and he’s looking at genres with which he’s obviously familiar, and which he enjoys, not to mention that he’s clearly an intelligent man.
+The series is pretty obviously Marr’s baby, and he’s looking at genres with which he’s clearly familiar, and which he enjoys, not to mention that he’s an intelligent man.
 But that didn’t stop the episode on Fantasy fiction this week from being a condescending and superficial review that undermined any attempts at serious treatment by its arch manner, and its format, supposedly condensing Fantasy into eleven Rules, or should we say formulas?

 That was the episode’s single biggest failing.
 Some of the ‘Rules’ were key characteristics, such as Rule No. 1 – Build a World.
 The overall effect, however, since some of the later ‘Rules’ were far from universally applicable, was to construct a limited and rigid structure, whereas true fantasy, the best there can be, is inherently variable, springing from its own sources and creating its own shape.

 Marr began by pointing out that this once more or less reviled genre has in recent years become overwhelmingly popular, citing the obvious leader, Game of Thrones/A Song of Fire and Ice and George R R Martin.
 He pointed out that series’ roots in British history, and its exploration of power and brutality.